RA3D/GPT-Chat/README.md

-# ChatGPT
+# GPT Chat

-ChatGPT is a simple Flask web application that allows users to interact with the OpenAI GPT model.
+GPT Char is a simple Flask web application that allows users to interact with the OpenAI GPT model.
 It features a modern chat interface using Bootstrap and includes request limits to prevent abuse.

 ## Table of Contents